On stratification for spaces with Noetherian mod $p$ cohomology: Hopf spaces with Noetherian mod cohomology

 \begin{lem} Let $f\colon E \to B$ be a nilpotent fibration of connected spaces with fiber $F$ such that $E$ is nilpotent and $B$ is $B\Z/p$-null and of finite type, then $p$-completion gives a nilpotent fiber sequence

 with $B\Z/p$-null base $B^\wedge_p$. \end{lem} \begin{proof} It follows from the assumptions on $f$ and $E$ that the base space $B$ is nilpotent, so $B^\wedge_p$ is also $B\Z/p$-null by \Cref{thm:miller}.
-Furthermore, $p$-completion yields the indicated fiber sequence, which is nilpotent because both $E^\wedge_p$ and $B^\wedge_p$ are. \end{proof}
+Furthermore, $p$-completion yields the indicated nilpotent fiber sequence. \end{proof}